cara-tm/pat_article_social/help.md

     .stumbleupon path{fill: #eb4823}
     .instagram path{fill:#517fa4}

+###6°.
+Tips and advices

+You can choose to place your hidden social links on images and reveal its on mouse over.

 ##Change log

 - 29th March 2015. v 0.4.9.
 Correct error message for PHP < 5.0.3.
 Add "fallback" attribute to remove first letters as fallback for browsers which do not support SVG format.
 No counter for Instagram for the moment.